EngrJamshaid/2021-SE-12-Assignment-01-CV/README.md

 # Hybrid Image Creation in Google Colab

 ## Overview
-This project demonstrates how to create *hybrid images* by combining the low-frequency components of one image with the high-frequency components of another.
+This Assignment demonstrates how to create *hybrid images* by combining the low-frequency components of one image with the high-frequency components of another.
 The result is a hybrid image that changes appearance based on the viewing distance:
 - From a distance: The low-frequency image is visible.
 - Up close: The high-frequency image dominates.